What is Teeth Whitening?

 Teeth whitening is a teeth bleaching process that lightens discoloration of the tooth enamel and dentin.

-How Long Does In-Office Whitening Take?
+How Long Does Take Home Whitening Take?

 Are There Any Side Effects?